National Trauma: A Message From Zachor and Amalek

 “On the way, when you left Egypt.”

-Note the where and when of the story.
+Note the context- the where and when of the story.
 Another feature of traumatic memory is the excruciating detail, the flashbacks and triggers, pulling the past time and place into the here and now, where it can poison the present and the future.
 Empowered processing includes filing it in correct autobiographical chronology, so it doesn’t leak all over the newer chapters.

 “That they coldly/ happened to you on the way, preying on the weak, tired, and strained, irreverent [disconnected from force of faith].”